 At SuperiorMagnetics.com we make our Piezo-Stimulator.
 The piezoelectric stimulatior has been used for the stimulation of acupuncture points in the medical profession.
 The Piezo-Stimulator uses electricity to re-establish our electrical flow.
 Our Piezo Stimulator will emit a minimum of 30,000 discharges with an output voltage of 16kv.
 It uses no batteries or AC current.

 We use a Chinese acupuncture technique called circle the dragon.
-Simple press the red button on and around the desired area 10-20 times.
+Simple press the red button while making firm contact with the copper coupling beneath the black washer releasing electrical stimulation 10-20 times on and around the desired area.
 In Asian medicine it is blocked electrical flow or Chi that causes blood stagnation and resulting inflammation.
 Our body is a bio-electric system.
 Electricity is produced throughout the body from organs such as the heart, the brain and each individual cell.
 The body also generates voltaic current by muscular contraction and neural stimulation Stress, injury and age cause tissue to become depleted of electrons and negative ions.
 The Piezo-stimulator restores this balance.
 Acupuncture treatment is based on stimulating specific areas of the body with needles to generate electric current for relieving pain.
-Our Piezo Stimulator can be rebuilt.
-Simply send our stimulator back for with a check for $15.

 Richard C. Niemtzow, MD*